In case you are coming from Ubuntu and wondering why there is no fractional scaling option on Manjaro GNOME with Xorg, well here is the answer.

-However, Ubuntu has patched some Gnome components to make it work on Xorg and thanks to their effort, these patched packages are also available on Manjaro.
+However, Ubuntu has patched some GNOME components to make it work on Xorg and thanks to their effort, we can use some of that on Manjaro.

 Before installing please keep in mind that fractional scaling on Xorg is a experimental feature!

-Simply install mutter-x11-scaling and gnome-control-center-x11-scaling from the repository and reboot.
+Simply install mutter-x11-scaling from the repository and reboot.

-You can still use mutter-x11-scaling but will have to enable/disable fractional scaling via gsettings.
+Now you can enable/disable fractional (per monitor) scaling via gsettings.

 To enable fractional scaling after installation run: